This article contains information for using the ProductionPro iPad App. If you're using the ProductionPro Web App, please see this article.

 Annotation layers are a great way to:

-Separate and organize your annotations per department, topic, or meeting; and
+Separate and organize your notes per department, topic, or meeting; and

-Share some annotations while keeping some others private.
+Share some notes while keeping some others private.

 What’s a layer?

-When you make annotations on a PDF in ProductionPro, those annotations are saved in a transparent layer on top of your original document.
+When you make notes on a PDF in ProductionPro, those notes are saved in a transparent layer on top of your original document.
 You can have one or as many layers as you want, and manage them in the Annotation Layer dropdown menu:

 Active Layer vs. Visible Layers

-The Active Layer is the layer where the annotations you make are saved.
+The Active Layer is the layer where the notes you make are saved.
 You always have exactly one Active Layer.
 You can make any layer you own active.
-When you have multiple layers, you can only edit annotations from the Active Layer (simply tap on an annotation to select and edit it).
+When you have multiple layers, you can only edit notes from the Active Layer (simply tap on a note layer to select and edit it).

-When you have multiple layers of annotations, you can view them all concurrently: use the eye icon to toggle on and off the visibility of each layer.
-Note that your Active Layer is always visible.
+When you have multiple layers of notes, you can view them all concurrently: use the eye icon to toggle on and off the visibility of each layer.
+Note that your Active Layer (see above) is always visible.

 What You Can Do with Layers